yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_Multimedia_D5520_VXE384.rst

 along with the release.
 The test application used for verifying the DECODER functionality through the V4L2 API is "tidec_decode".

+.. note:: tidec_decode is only able to handle raw streams, not container formats.

 Usage:

 .. code-block:: text